iosgliath/audio_feature_extraction/README.md

 We can see harmonic resonances in the filter banks.<br/>
 Yeah!
 From the base audio signal, we have isolated the fundamental frequency of this piano key, while only looking at the max powspec of the first frame of the signal!<br/>

-And we also get our Deltas and Delta-Deltas MFCCs ( which indicates in which 'direction' and at which 'speed' do our cepstal coefficients vary over time.<br/>
+And we also get our Deltas and Delta-Deltas MFCCs ( which indicates in which 'direction' and at which 'speed' do our cepstal coefficients vary over time, giving us a good indication of the dynamics behind the power spectrum we analyse).<br/>

+Combining MFCCs, DeltaMFCCs and DeltaDeltaMFCCs into a single input vector for each frame, will result in a fingerprint of the audio signal.<br/>

 ![image info](./output2.png)<br/>